DATA to Insight SEVEN WORLD SERIES

 2 POP billion population billion humans UN Population Division

-3 EMISSIONS GtCO2py CO2 emissions gigatons CO2 per year Global Climate Budget
+3 EMISSIONS GtCO2py CO2 emissions gigatons CO2 per year Global Carbon Budget

 4 CO2 ppm atmospheric CO2 parts per million NOAA Global Monitoring Laboratory

-5 TEMP celsius surface temperature anomaly degrees Celsius NASA Goddard Institute for Space Studies
+5 TEMP celsius surface temperature anomaly degrees Celsius UK Met Office Hadley Centre

-6 PRECIP mmpy precipitation rate (land) millimeters per year U. East Anglia Climatic Research Unit
+6 PRECIP mmpy precipitation rate (land) millimeters per year US Environmental Protection Agency

-7 SEA mm mean sea level anomaly millimeters Cal Tech Jet Propulsion Laboratory
+7 SEA mm mean sea level anomaly millimeters NOAA climate.gov

 The data: ldecola.net/projects/global/global.csv